kellerflint/Course-Resources/content/AI For Devs - M4.md

-This one is working with Gen AI and using it as productivity tool while we wrap up getting people settled with their projects and doing meetings with me.
+This one is using Gen AI.
+Now we want to talk a bit about AI tools maybe.
+And using it as productivity tool while we wrap up getting people settled with their projects and doing meetings with me.
+How we can learn with it.
+Stuff like that.
+We've done some prompt engineering, covered some basics, so now maybe we can get into specifics of coding with it or learning with it.
+Good opportunity too since they'll have just started their projects.
+How to use it to supplement that.

 ---